mimi-030/GCP-translation-API-Demo/README.md

 	- [Transform Your Audio Files with Ease: Effortlessly Transcribe and Translate at Scale with Google Cloud](http://localhost:4000/2023/03/25/Google-Cloud/ "Transform Your Audio Files with Ease: Effortlessly Transcribe and Translate at Scale with Google Cloud")

-#### If you find this content helpful, don't forget to give us a star and follow us for more exciting updates 🌟😊If you find this content helpful, don't forget to give us a star and follow us for more exciting updates 🌟😊
+#### If you find this content helpful😊 , don't forget to give us a star and follow us for more exciting updates 🌟😊